OHLONE COLLEGE GREENSHEET ART-101 An Introduction-- 3 hrs

 • If you miss 4 classes consecutively you will either fail or be dropped from the class.

-• A lateness is worth a half absence but I lock the doors after the first week once I begin lecturing.
+• A lateness is the same as an absence.
 Please do not knock or attempt to come in.

 • You will be responsible for writing some short essay answers and or several work sheets.
 All your work will be your own.